rjrodriguez/RCH-Bootstrap-4-Snippets/README.md

 ---

-If this project help you to develope faster and nicer, you can give me a cup of coffee :)
+If this project help you to develope faster and nicer, maybe you can invite me a cup of coffee :)

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/rchrodriguez/5)

 ---